lukejones/reset-bluetooth-macos-shortcut/README.md

 ## Installation & Use

-Download the `ResetBluetooth.zip` and extract it anywhere on your mac.
+Download [ResetBluetooth.zip](https://github.com/lukejones/reset-bluetooth-macos-shortcut/blob/main/ResetBluetooth.zip) and extract it anywhere on your mac.
 Install the shortcut by double-click the file and pressing 'Add Shortcut'.

 ![installation-use-01](https://github.com/user-attachments/assets/493ffa46-05e7-42c9-a854-cfff2b80ba3d)